TroyArcher/tarcher.dev/content/posts/building-a-portfolio.md

 One final win for Cloudflare Pages is the feature in which it automatically creates a preview deployment for each pull request.
 This is super useful for testing changes before they go live, and it makes collaboration with others much easier.

 ## Conclusion
 Building this portfolio and blog has been... surprisingly fast and simple.
 Like it actually was too fast and easy...
 I was expecting much more of a challenge.

 The last major side project I built was a fintech app using React, deployed on AWS with S3 + Lambdas, integrated with ButterCMS, and had a Github Action for CI/CD.
+I designed overkill architecture for a simple static site.

 That took me many months to build and get right.
 Most of the time spent was fighting with the medium clone that I had forked, and integrating with the headless CMS.
 I have a feeling that I would have saved a lot of time if I had just used Hugo from the start.

 Overall, I am super excited with how this came out, and I am looking forward to investigating what limits I can push this stack to.

 More to come soon!